-They're back!
-After successfully conquering the cinema screens in 2007 and 2009, the singing chipmunks Alvin, Simon and Theodore return for their third feature film adventure - and this time again they brought the Chipettes Jeanette, Brittney and Eleanor with them as squeaking reinforcements.
+They're Back!
+After successfully conquering movie screens in 2007 and 2009, singing chipmunks Alvin, Simon and Theodore return for their third feature film adventure - and this time they've brought along Chipettes Jeanette, Brittney and Eleanor as squeaky-clean reinforcements.

-Dave (Jason Lee) is still devotedly caring for the chipmunks and chipettes as a foster father and manager.
-Dave has to learn how difficult this task can be once more when he wants to sail with the chipmunks on a cruise ship to the World Music Awards, where his pupils are to be honoured.
-But after Alvin, in particular, has caused chaos on board, the captain threatens to throw Dave and the little stars off board.
-But that doesn't happen anymore, because another prank by Alvin first catapults the chipmunks and then Dave and his permanent adversary Ian (David Cross) with a paraglider from board directly into the wide sea.
-On a lonely island the Chipmuks and the Chipettes find refuge.
-But while Dave and Ian start a desperate search for the fluffy superstars from the other end of the island, the chipmunks get from one adventure to the next and soon find out that they are not alone on the island after all...
+Dave (Jason Lee) is still sacrificially looking after the Chipmunks and the Chipettes as foster father and manager.
+Dave has to learn once again how difficult this task can be when he wants to take the chipmunks on a cruise ship to the World Music Awards, where his fosterlings are to be honored.
+But after Alvin in particular keeps causing chaos on board, the captain threatens to throw Dave and the little stars off the ship.
+But it doesn't come to that, because another prank of Alvin catapults first the chipmunks and then Dave and his permanent opponent Ian (David Cross) with a paraglider from board directly into the wide sea.
+On a deserted island, the Chipmuks and the Chipettes find refuge.
+But while Dave and Ian launch a desperate search for the fluffy superstars from the other end of the island, the chipmunks get caught up in one adventure after another and soon discover they're not alone on the island after all.